-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD.
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: The applicant contends the misconduct was related to PTSD. - (2) Did the condition exist or experience occur during military service?

-ARMY DISCHARGE REVIEW BOARD CASE REPORT AND DIRECTIVE AR20210001214

-(2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found that the applicant is diagnosed and service connected by the VA for PTSD.
-Service connection establishes that the applicant's PTSD existed during military service.

-(3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor applied liberal consideration and opined that the documented assault is not characteristic of PTSD.
-The applicant displayed motivation and rationalization as evidenced by ordering the victim to assume the push-up position prior to the assault and assaulting the victim after a verbal altercation ensued.
-An assault related to PTSD would be sudden and not display these markers of motivation and rationalization.
-There is no indication that the assault was related to the applicant's PTSD, so there is no mitigation.
+The Board's Medical Advisor found the applicant asserts in-service PTSD. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+No. The Board's Medical Advisor applied liberal consideration and opined that the applicant contends the misconduct was related to PTSD.
+A review of the available records was void of any history of BH diagnosis or treatment during or after service and the applicant provide no evidence supporting the assertion that the misconduct was related to PTSD.
+In absence of documentation supporting the assertion, there is insufficient evidence to establish the misconduct was related to or mitigated by PTSD.

 (4) Does the condition or experience outweigh the discharge?
-No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder outweighed the applicant's medically unmitigated assault offense.
+N/A.